Automotive industry in the United States: The Big Three automakers

 About 3,000 automobile companies have existed in the United States.
 In the early 1900s, the U.S. saw the rise of the Big Three automakers, Ford, GM, and Chrysler.
 The industry became centered around Detroit, in Michigan, and adjacent states and in nearby Ontario, Canada.
 Historian John Rae summarizes the explanations provided by historians: a central geographic location, water access, and an established industrial base with many skilled engineers.
-The key factor was that Detroit was the base for highly talented entrepreneurs who saw the potential of the automobile: Henry Ford, Ransom E. Olds, Roy D. Chapin, Henry Joy, William C. Durant, Howard E. Coffin, John Dodge and Horace Dodge, and Benjamin Briscoe and Frank Briscoe.
+The key factor was that Detroit was the base for highly talented entrepreneurs who saw the potential of the automobile: Henry Ford, Ransom E. Olds, Roy D. Chapin, Henry Joy, William C. Durant, Howard E. Coffin, John Francis Dodge and Horace Elgin Dodge, and Benjamin Briscoe and Frank Briscoe.
 From 1900 to 1915 these men transformed the fledgling industry into an international business.

 Henry Ford began building cars in 1896 and started his own company in 1903.
-The Ford Motor Company improved mass-production with the first conveyor belt-based assembly line in 1913, producing the Model T, which had been introduced in 1908.
-These assembly lines significantly reduced costs.
+Five years laters in 1908, Ford introduced the Ford Model T, which would prove to be one of the world's most popular cars, more than 15 million unites being sold by the end of its production run in 1927.
+Demand for the Model T was so high, Ford commissioned the construction of the Highland Park Ford Plant, where in 1913, he introduced his first Assembly line to make Mass production possible.
 The first models were priced at $850, but by 1924 had dropped to $290.
 The Model T sold extremely well and Ford became the largest automobile company in the U.S. By the time it was retired in 1927, more than 15 million Model Ts had been sold.

 Ford introduced the Model A in 1927, after a six-month production stoppage to convert from the Model T, and produced it to 1931.
+The Model A proved to be a quick success with 400,000 orders within two weeks.
 While the Model A was successful, Ford lost ground to GM and eventually Chrysler, as auto buyers looked to more upscale cars and newer styling.
 Ford was a pioneer in establishing foreign manufacturing facilities, with production facilities created in England in 1911, and Germany and Australia in 1925.
 Ford purchased the luxury Lincoln automaker in 1922 and established the Mercury division in 1939.

-General Motors Corporation (GM), the company that soon became the world's largest automaker, was founded in 1908 by William Durant.
+General Motors Corporation (GM), the company that soon became the world's largest automaker, was founded on September 8, 1908, by William Durant.
 Durant had previously been a carriage maker, and had taken control of Buick in 1904.
 In 1908, the company initially acquired Buick, Oldsmobile and Oakland (later to become Pontiac).
 In 1909, GM acquired Cadillac, along with a number of other car companies and parts suppliers.
 Durant was interested in acquiring Ford, but after initial merger talks, Henry Ford decided to keep his company independent.